akashc1/projects/vision/label-circ-match/README.md

-# Computer Vision

-### akashc@jhu.edu

-Some vision tasks I have taken on.
-Most of it is lower level stuff I implemented to get an understanding of how stuff works.
-Most of these things are probably in OpenCV.

 #### [Image Labeling, Hough Circle Detection, Template Matching](./label-circ-match)

 This implementation of image labeling is pretty quick and can identify individual objects in an image.
 This is not a learning-based approach, rather a standard sequential labeling algorithm.